kevinhartman/LiquidKit/README.md

 #import <LiquidKit/LiquidKit.h>
 ...

+  /* Create a texturing strategy for the liquid -- built-in, or on your own */ LQKSolidColorEffect *solidEffect = [[LQKSolidColorEffect alloc] initWithColor:[NSColor magentaColor] withIndex:100 withWidth:256];

+  /* Create a liquid filter with the liquid texturing effect */ LQKCILiquidFilter *filter = [[LQKCILiquidFilter alloc] initWithBlurRadius:30 withLiquidEffect:solidEffect];

-  /* Create a liquid with desired visual tuning */ SKNode *liquidNode = [[LQKLiquidNode alloc ] initWithColor:[NSColor magentaColor] withThreshold:100 withGradientWidth:256 withBlurRadius:30];
+  /* Create a liquid node with the liquid filter */ SKNode *liquidNode = [[LQKLiquidNode alloc] initWithBlurRadius:30 withLiquidFilter:filter];

   /* Create a particle factory that can produce optimized particles of a given size */ LQKLiquidParticleFactory *liquidParticleFactory = [[LQKLiquidParticleFactory alloc] initWithRadius:15];